artirocks/CleanWater/README.md

 PROBLEM STATEMENT

-    Water is not getting effectively used according to the quality for Drinking, Industrial, agriculture purpose
-    No way to know about the quality of Drinking Water supplied in bottles.
-    Monopoly of water supplier mafias
-    Several unauthorized suppliers leading to black money Inefficient use of water
-    Ground water level is decreasing so there is a need to use water efficiently Water quality submitted reports might be faulty
+    Water is not getting effectively used according to the quality for Drinking, Industrial, agriculture purpose No way to know about the quality of Drinking Water supplied in bottles.Monopoly of water supplier mafias Several unauthorized suppliers leading to black money.Inefficient use of water Ground water level is decreasing so there is a need to use water efficiently Water quality submitted reports might be faulty